xnvme/xnvme/docs/getting_started/index.rst

 * uuid-dev (>=2.3, For **SPDK**)

-The preferred toolchain is **gcc** and the following sections describe how to install it and required libraries on FreeBSD, a set of popular Linux Distributions and Windows.

-If you which to use a different toolchain then see the :ref:`sec-building-custom-toolchain`, on how to instrument the build-system using a compiler other than **gcc**.
+The preferred toolchain is **gcc** and the following sections describe how to install it and required libraries on a set of popular Linux Distributions, FreeBSD, MacOS, and Windows.
+If you wish to use a different toolchain then see the :ref:`sec-building-custom-toolchain`, on how to instrument the build-system using a compiler other than **gcc**.

+In the following sections, the then the system package-manager is used whenever possible to install the toolchain and libraries.
+However, on some Linux distribution there are not recent enough versions.
+To circurvent that, then the packages are installed via the Python package-manager.
+In some cases even a recent enough version of Python is not available, to bootstrap it, then Python is built and installed from source.

+.. note:: When installing packages via the Python package-manager (``python3 -m pip install``), then packages should be installed system-wide.
+This is ensure that the installed packages behave as though they were installed using the system package-manager.

 Alpine Linux
 ------------